Investin-pro/Investin_docs/docs/index.md

 # Overview

-Investin is the first Decentralized Asset Management protocol live on Solana and BSC that transforms aspiring traders into Fund Managers by providing them a turstless and non-custodial platform as a service for active management of capital.
+Investin is the first Decentralized Fund Management protocol live on Solana and BSC that transforms aspiring traders into Fund Managers by providing them a turstless and non-custodial platform as a service for active management of capital.
 This enables investors to earn passive returns on the capital invested in the funds whilst retaining the custody of their assets all along.

 # On-chain visibility